 Changes to this privacy notice

-We keep our privacy notice under regular review.
-This privacy notice was last updated on 21 May 2018.
+We keep our privacy notice under regular review on our website.
+This privacy notice was last updated on 4 December 2019.

 Your rights in relation to your personal information

 The VTS aims to be as open as it can be in terms of giving people access to their personal information.
 Individuals can find out if we hold any personal information about them by making a ‘subject access request’ under the General Data Protection Regulation.
 Normally we must provide the data within one month and free of charge.
 To make a request to the VTS for any personal information we may hold about you, it is very helpful if you put the request in writing, emailing it to email@example.com or writing to the contact details provided at the beginning of this notice.